-On March 14th, ambulance USINDO hosted an open forum on the origins and legacies of the Indonesian Revolution with Professor Eric Tagliacozzo.
-Tagliacozzo outlined the prelude to the revolution, doctor the three states of occupation, prescription and the economic, political, and cultural effects of the revolution.
+On March 14th, USINDO hosted an open forum on the origins and legacies of the Indonesian Revolution with Professor Eric Tagliacozzo.
+Tagliacozzo outlined the prelude to the revolution, the three states of occupation, and the economic, political, and cultural effects of the revolution.

 Tagliacozzo began with an overview of the organizations of prewar Indonesian nationalism.
 Budi Utomo, a Javanese organization established in 1908, was the first concrete example of Indonesians organizing against the Dutch.
 Prominent Muslim organizations also began to emerge around the same time, such as Muhammadiyah.
 In 1927, Sukarno founded the Indonesian National Party (PNI), and in 1920 the Indonesian Communist Party (PKI) was formed.